paul-gibbons/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Train NeMo RETRO Model
 -----------------------

 Once the data (include training samples and pre-retrieved neighbors) are prepared, we are ready to train the RETRO model.
 The training process will use the output directory from the data preparation step.
-We set the path to this directory at the ``retro.retro_project_dir`` variable in the training configuration yaml file.
+We set the path to this directory at the ``retro.retro_project_dir`` argument.
 Many of the data hyperparameters will be retrieved from the ``config.json`` file in this directory, including data splits, sequence length, chunk length, number of training and validating samples, tokenizer, etc.

-The table below lists some of the common parameters that can be configured for model pre-training.
+The table below lists some of the common architecture and optimizer parameters that can be configured for model pre-training.
 Many of these values are set in ``examples/nlp/language_modeling/conf/megatron_retro_config.yaml``, which is used when training unless being overriden in the running command.

 +----------------------------------+-------------+----------------------------------------------------------------------------------------+
 | **Parameter**                    | **Default** | **Description**                                                                        |